gsaiabhishek/computer_architecture_assignments/README.md

 # Computer Architecture Assignments
-Assignments and other code from my computer architecture couse at IIT Bombay
+Assignments and other code from my computer architecture coruse (CS 305 & CS 341) at IIT Bombay